yiisoft/yii2/docs/guide/db-dao.md

 $command->execute();
 ```

-Alternatively, you can use dedicated `insert`, `update`, and `delete` method.
+Alternatively, you can use the dedicated `insert`, `update`, and `delete` methods.
 These methods will properly quote table and column names used in your query, and you only need to provide the necessary values:

 [[Ought to put a link to the reference docs here.]]